 Common Maritime Agenda for the Black Sea

-The Common Maritime Agenda for the Black Sea (CMA) is a sea basin initiative that aims at supporting regional cooperation for a more sustainable blue economy in the Black Sea and it is developed in the broader framework of the Black Sea Strategy.
-Republic of Bulgaria, Georgia, Republic of Moldova, Romania, Russian Federation, Republic of Turkey and Ukraine, all BSEC Member States, are the participating countries.
+The Common Maritime Agenda for the Black Sea (CMA) is a sea basin initiative that aims at supporting regional cooperation for a more sustainable Blue Economy in the Black Sea and it is developed in the broader framework of the Black Sea Strategy.
+Republic of Bulgaria, Georgia, Republic of Moldova, Romania, Russian Federation, Republic of Türkiye and Ukraine, all BSEC Member States, are the participating countries.

-The CMA is a unique framework of regional cooperation on blue economy and it was endorsed on 21 May 2019 at Ministerial level.
+The CMA is a unique framework of regional cooperation on the Blue Economy and it was endorsed on 21 May 2019 at Ministerial level.
 It is complemented by its scientific pillar, the Strategic Research and Innovation Agenda for the Black Sea (SRIA), supported by the Directorate General for Research and Innovation of the European Commission (DG RTD).

-The Directorate General for Maritime Affairs and Fisheries of the EU Commission (DG MARE) accompanies the process as full member of the Steering Group where each of the seven countries is represented, while the political coordination is ensured by Ministerial meetings.
+The Directorate General for Maritime Affairs and Fisheries of the EU Commission (DG MARE) accompanies the process as a full member of the CMA Steering Group, while the political coordination is ensured by Ministerial meetings.

 The CMA implementation started in 2020 and the first coordinator was Republic of Bulgaria.
 In 2021 the CMA SG was coordinated by the Republic of Türkiye, while in 2022 - by Georgia.
 Romania is a coordinator of the Group for 2023.